syncfusion-content/flutter-docs/Flutter/range-selector/labels-and-divisor.md

 ---
 layout: post
 title: Labels features in Syncfusion Flutter Range Selector | Syncfusion
-description: This section helps to learn about how to add labels and divisor in the range selector for Flutter platform
+description: This section helps to learn about how to add labels and divisors in the range selector for Flutter platform
 platform: Flutter
 control: SfRangeSelector
 documentation: ug